averyhiebert/LD51/README.md

     - easy-to-implement version: just make them follow some out-of-sync paths
     - hard version: they move randomly, you are also placed randomly.

-## Gameplay Mechanics
-- Speedrun timer?
-    - something to make player move and not just sit in one place.

 # Sound
 - movement noise
 - death noise